The Volunteer War Memorial

 Memorial number: 35040-001

-Submitted by: Terry MacDonald; Joseph Leblanc; Colonel Andre D. Gauthier (CF Ret'd/ret. des FC); MBdr./bdrc Paul Charlebois; Mark Ward
+Submitted by: Terry MacDonald; Joseph Leblanc; Colonel Andre D. Gauthier (CF Ret'd); MBdr Paul Charlebois; Mark Ward

-The title of this memorial is "THE VOLUNTEER".
-It was sculpted by R. Tait McKenzie and dedicated September 11, 1923, and was constructed in memory of the men of Almonte who fell for freedom in the First and Second World Wars and the Korean War.
+The Volunteer was sculpted by R. Tait McKenzie and dedicated September 11, 1923.
+It was constructed in memory of the men of Almonte who fell for freedom in the First and Second World Wars and the Korean War.
 The memorial was requested by Alexander Rosamond in a letter he wrote to his family in July 1916.
 He was a lieutenant in the Princess Patricia Canadian Light Infantry who had taken over leadership of the Rosamond Woollen Company from Bennett Rosamond.
 He noted that, if he did not return, he hoped a memorial could be built in a central place in Almonte, "to the men of Almonte who fell for freedom."

 Lt.
 Alex Rosamond was killed in action at Courcelette during the battle of the Somme on September 15, 1916.
 His widow made sure his wishes were carried out and asked Dr. Robert Tait McKenzie, a local boy, to create the memorial.
 Although Dr. McKenzie was a full professor at the University of Pennsylvania, he returned to his native town of Almonte, after an absence of nearly forty years to construct this monument.
 Most of the work was done in the garage at Pinehurst on Union Street, the home of Mrs. Alex Rosamond.
 This formerly was the carriage house of the Bennett Rosamond estate.
 Mrs. Rosamond wanted the memorial to have a likeness to her late husband, based on photographs.
 The finished work looked so much like her late husband that she had it changed.
 Mrs. Rosamond also left $1000.00 for its upkeep.
 The memorial was redone in 1967.